WE SPECIALIZE IN GROWING GOURMET, HARDNECK GARLIC VARIETIES.

 WHY DO WE GROW HEIRLOOM GARLIC?

 We are drawn to sustainably and naturally grow heirloom garlic for three reasons.
-First, it is hands-down superior in quality when compared to commercially grown varieties.
+First, it is hands-down superior in quality when compared to commercially grown softneck varieties.

 Second, and most importantly, heirloom garlic really does have exceptional flavor.
-The taste and quality of commercially grown garlic doesn’t even compare to heirloom.
+The taste and quality of hybrid garlic doesn’t even compare to heirloom.
 The aroma is more pungent, there are more flavor profiles, the aftertaste lingers longer on the tongue, and the texture is firmer, plumper and juicier.
 Once you start growing and using heirloom garlic, you'll never go back!

 Third, we're huge fans of the hyperlocal food movement that is catching on worldwide.
 We're proud to be doing our best to grow and promote local flavors and our community as we do our part to support this amazing farm-to-table movement.